torvalds/linux/Documentation/process/kernel-docs.rst

 -------

-Document last updated on Tue 2016-Sep-20

-This document is based on:
+This document was originally based on:

  https://www.dit.upm.es/~jmseyas/linux/kernel/hackers-docs.html

+and written by Juan-Mariano de Goyeneche